minqiaowang/work-with-db-shard/deploy-demo-app/deploy-demo-app.md

-9. Cat the `demo.properties` file, make sure it's like the following.
+9. View the `demo.properties` file, make sure it's like the following.
 Because we have no data guard standby database setup in this lab, we also use the `oltp_rw_srvc.sdb.oradbcloud` for the readonly service.

    ```
    name=demo